rmohr/static3/README.rst

     my_app = Cling("/my/directory")
     make_server("localhost", 9999, my_app).serve_forever()

-Now you can access everything in the given directory via http://localhost:9999.
+Now you can access everything in the given directory via http://localhost:9999.D

+Serving compressed files
+^^^^^^^^^^^^^^^^^^^^^^^^

+If a gzip compressed file with the ´gz´ postfix is present, it is served, along with the corresponding headers.
+So if the file 'index.html' and the file 'index.html.gz' are present, the file 'index.html.gz' is served, if the the client indicated that it supports gzipped content.

 Shock
 ^^^^^